notwindstone/anisun/README_english.md

 To run the example locally, you need to:

-1. Create a `.env.local` file in the root directory with values from `.env.example`
+1. Rename the `.env.example` file in the root directory to `.env.local`

 2. Sign up for a Clerk account at https://clerk.com